jpcaparas/rulesync/README.md

 1. Create a `rulesync.md` file with your rules
 2. Run `rulesync generate` to create all AI assistant rule files
-3. Your rules are now synced across Claude, Cursor, Windsurf, Gemini CLI, GitHub Copilot, and Junie!
+3. Your rules are now synced across Claude, Cursor, Windsurf, Gemini CLI, GitHub Copilot, OpenAI Codex, Cline, and Junie!

 ## Commands